raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

     reg-.->|end|recognized(recognized)
 </div>

 That's an automaton that recognizes either the string `reg`, or nothing at all.
-Another way to put it is that it recognzies xzero or one instances of `reg`.
+Another way to put it is that it recognizes zero or one instances of `reg`.
 We can automate the idea of "zero or one instances of a description:"

 ```javascript
 function zeroOrOne (recognizer) {